Government policies can have a modest effect on

 spouses’ employment trajectories.

-Knowing the real cost of children is important
+Knowing the real cost of children is important for crafting better economic policy

 The cost of children is a critical parameter